 Dr. Adina Riposan-Taylor is an active researcher in Biomedical Informatics, with extensive experience in both research and translational activities.
-She is also experienced as an University Lecturer, which supports her lecturing activities and workshops presentations.
+She is also experienced as an University Lecturer and Bilingual Journalist, which supports her lecturing activities and workshops presentations.

 Adina is currently based in the USA, she lives on Amelia Island (Fernandina Beach town, FL) and performs professional activities in Fernandina and Jacksonville area, maintaining collaborations with a number of research institutions in the USA and Europe.

 At present, Adina has a new research interest in Integrative Medicine and the integration of Complementary and Alternative practices with mainstream medical research, being enthusiastic about the new approach and the advancements that holistic medicine could bring to the overall medical practice and patient care.
 She is also committed to the field of Contemplative Neurosciences, and the new approach to understanding the mind and how the contemplative disciplines help developing the human brain, as well as the connection between the mind and body for the overall health improvement and maintenance.